Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

     * No errors were found when passing through the [JSHint validator](https://jshint.com/).

 * Python
-    * No errors were found when passing through the [JSHint validator](http://pep8online.com/).
+    * No errors were found when passing through the [PEP8 validator](http://pep8online.com/).

 * Accessibility
-    * I used lighthouse to confirm the site accessibility 100% or very close to.
+    * I used lighthouse to confirm the site accessibility was as high as possible.

+### Defensive design

+1. The signup form:
+    * The user must input a user name
+    * The users password must  contain at least 8 characters and not be password is too common.
+**This is accomplished using allauth and its built in validation**

+2. Adding a discussion:
+    * The user must be sign in
+    * The discussion must have a title that is unique.
+    * The discussion must contain Content.
+**The user is checked using djangos built in {% if statements %}** **This discussion requirements are set in the discussion class in the models.py file**

+3. Edit and delete a discussion or comment:
+    * The discussion or comment must have been created by the user in order for them to be able to edit or delete them.
+**The user is checked using djangos built in {% if statements %}**

+4. Deleting
+    * Nothing can be deleted in one click.
+**This is done using a model from bootstrap that is activated when a user tries to delete something**

+5. Up or down voting a discussion
+    * The user must be sign in
+    * The user can only up or down vote a discussion **This is done with True and Flase statments in the views.py file**

 ### Fixed Bugs
 * When Adding an email to the sign up form it would cause a 500 error.